srest2021/atclean/README.md

 #### `averaging` section (settings for averaging light curves and applying the bad day cut)

-For both the SN and control locations, we bin the light curve and perform a $3\sigma$-clipped average on each bin.
+For both the SN and control locations, we bin the light curve and perform a $3\sigma$-clipped average on the unflagged measurements in each bin.
 We use the calculated average and its error as flux and uncertainty values in the averaged light curves.

-- `bad_flag`: The flag value *in hex* assigned to measurements identified as bad.
+- `bad_flag`: The flag value *in hex* assigned to measurements identified as "bad".

 - `ixclip_flag`: The flag value *in hex* assigned to bins where one or more measurements have been clipped during the $3\sigma$-clipped average.

-- `smallnum_flag`: The flag value *in hex* assigned to bins with 2 or less measurements in a bin.
+- `smallnum_flag`: The flag value *in hex* assigned to bins with 2 or less unflagged measurements in a bin.

 - `mjd_bin_size`: The bin size in days.